 I will be reading in English and no providing further teaching on the content of the readings.
 The purpose for these portions are to simply hear the words of the Torah read aloud, and I encourage you to listen at least once every Sabbath day.
 Along with listening, it could also prove beneficial to write down any questions you have concerning the portion and try to answer them after the reading through studies of your own.
 Compare with friends and comment here with any of your findings!

 Blessed is the name of Yehovah forever and ever.
 May Yehovah’s words find a deep secret place in your heart to be sown and grown in love.
 May Yehovah bless you and protect you.
-May Yehovah lift up his face toward you and may His face shine His light on you.
+May Yehovah lift up his face toward you and may He shine His light on you.
 Blessings FAM!